Minecarts/NormalizedDrops/README.md

 ##NormalizedDrops

+This fork allows other damage events like arrows or other mobs to yield xp drops, also takes farm animals out of the picture. -ksh

+Original README:

 I wrote this plugin to provide a little method to nerf monster traps on the Minecarts.com PVP server.
 A sample configuration file is provided below.
 You can use /ndrop reload to reload the configuration file.
 Note: Reloading the plugins will clear the tracking history of nearby deaths.